SAMOS-76/House-Helping-Robot/README.md

 ## 📘 Background

 ### Personal Robotics
-Personal robots enable automation of repetitive or labor-intensive tasks in both domestic and professional settings.
+Personal robots enable automation of repetitive or labour-intensive tasks in both domestic and professional settings.
 The goal of HHR is to make such automation **accessible, affordable, and practical** — inspired by systems like the Toyota HSR.

 ---